Our Maternal-Fetal Medicine Fellowship Program is a three-year program accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 - Acquire the requisite skills in prenatal diagnosis and perinatal ultrasound to diagnose and counsel couples at risk.

 - Demonstrate knowledge of fundamental areas of MFM as defined in the ABOG Guide to Learning in Maternal-Fetal Medicine.
-The program utilizes a combination of didactic lectures, chapter reviews, journal clubs, case conferences, and research conferences to achieve this objective.
+The program utilizes a combination of didactic lectures, assigned reading, journal clubs, case conferences, and research conferences to achieve this objective.

 Collaboration with researchers from the entire University of Florida faculty is highly encouraged.